Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 Eden Rock – Carlisle

-Though Eden Rock technically now has two venues, Eden Rock Carlisle and Eden Rock Edinburgh, it is the original Carlisle centre that was recommended by our students.
+Though Eden Rock technically now has two venues, Eden Rock Carlisle and Eden Rock Edinburgh, it is the original Carlisle bouldering wall that was recommended by our students.
 And if you’ve visited, you will see why…

 With over 240 problems to scramble up at any one time, the climbing centre boasts routes appropriate for climbers of all skills.
 What’s more, Eden Rock has, in their own words, “one of the best wooden circuits in the world, lovingly handmade by our team, and sourced from our own gardens.”